Biography

 Her dedicated collaborative experiences have led to winning prizes at the Douglas Wayland Chamber Music Competition (first place 2018 and 2019), being a finalist for the MTNA National Chamber Music – Strings Competition (2019), placing as a finalist in the Coltman Chamber Music Competition (2019), and serving as part of a fellowship ensemble for the Cincinnati Young Artist Chamber Music Festival (2019).
 Recently, her duo, Moxie, took second place in the International Duo Symposium Young Artist Competition (2023).
 In 2022, she appeared as a fellow at the DECODA Chamber Music Festival and the Akropolis Chamber Music Institute.

 Gretchen is a new music advocate and has experience commissioning works by composers such as Eric Mandat and Cory Brodack.
-Critical to Gretchen’s artistic expression is a commitment to community outreach, and she can often be found administrating and performing these types of events with her partner Taylor Francis, flutist, in their Verismo Wind Duo.
+Critical to Gretchen’s artistic expression is a commitment to community outreach, and she can often be found administrating and performing these types of events with her husband Taylor Francis, flutist, in their Verismo Wind Duo.

 Her primary teachers include Alicia Lee, JJ Koh, Kevin Schempf, and Dr. Spencer Prewitt.